crashoz/usenc/docs/encoders/sha1.md

 ### NAME

-`sha1` - SHA-1 hash encoder
+`sha1` - SHA-1 hash encoding

 ### DESCRIPTION

-Computes SHA-1 hash of input bytes and outputs the hex digest as bytes.
+Computes SHA-1 hash of input bytes and outputs the hex digest.
 SHA-1 is a one-way hash function and cannot be decoded.
 Note: SHA-1 is cryptographically broken and should not be used for security purposes.